Damian Synadinos

 Columbus, Ohio, United States

-For more than 25 years, Damian Synadinos helped “build better software and build software better” through testing.
+For over 30 years, Damian Synadinos helped “build better software and build software better” through testing.
 Now, through his company Ineffable Solutions (Ineffable-Solutions.com), he helps “build better people”.
-As an international speaker and trainer, he delivers keynotes, talks, and workshops that are fun, focused on fundamental topics and people-skills, based on real-world experience, and supplemented with deep research.
-His diverse experience spans many roles, companies, and industries, including airline, retail, insurance, finance, e-commerce, and commercial realty.
-Damian also helped organize the "QA or the Highway" testing conference (QAortheHighway.com) for 7 years, has over 10 years of theatrical improv experience, authored and illustrated the children’s book “Hank and Stella in Something from Nothing” (HankAndStellaBooks.com), substitute teaches at primary schools, and draws strangers for fun (IDrawStrangers.com).
+As a full-time, international public speaker, he delivers entertaining and educational keynotes, talks, and training that are focused on people, based on experience, and supplemented with research.
+His career and audiences include many diverse companies and industries including airline, retail, insurance, finance, e-commerce, and commercial realty.
+Damian also helped organize the "QA or the Highway" testing conference (QAortheHighway.com), performs & teaches improv, authored and illustrated a children’s book (HankAndStellaBooks.com), and draws strangers for fun (IDrawStrangers.com).

 Area of Expertise